-The best companies, critically, continue evolving and reinventing their supply chains, regardless of their position in the market.
-In this way, these companies manage risks better, respond to any change in the technological, economic, and competitive environment, and exploit fresh opportunities far more efficient way than their peers.
+The best companies critically continue evolving and reinventing their supply chains, regardless of their position in the market.
+In this way, these companies manage risks better, respond to any change in the technological, economic, and competitive environment, and exploit fresh opportunities far more efficiently way than their peers.

 Supply Chain Management – A Management Priority

-Many senior executives have told us, supply chain management issues have started to increasingly demand their attention.
+Many senior executives have told us supply chain management issues have started to demand their attention increasingly.
 Nevertheless, achieving a supply chain distinction is getting more difficult by the day.
 Manufacturing and distribution networks have become more complex.
 But their successful operation is imperative for revenue generation and profitability.
 Risks in the supply chain system, at the same time, have increased.
 Improved transparency is thus critical to coordinate effective responses.
-Making the supply chain system work at its best requires a robust cross-functional control, and taking correct decisions across all vertical of the company.
-More importantly, the correct supply chain system is playing an important role to allow companies to exploit the emerging opportunities to bolster growth and profitability.
+Making the supply chain system work at its best requires robust cross-functional control and correct decisions across all verticals.
+More importantly, the correct supply chain system plays an important role in allowing companies to exploit the emerging opportunities to bolster growth and profitability.

 The following three examples will explain what difference a highly functional supply chain management system can make.

 A leading manufacturer of packaged consumer goods uses a supply chain management system to manage the input price volatility.
 The company has created several formulae and supply chains for a brand of home and industrial cleaning products.
 Determining the prevalent market price of ingredients, the company switches between the formulae and supply chains.
 This allows the company to hedge against the increasingly unstable raw material prices.